 - developing cultural competence (attitudes, skills and knowledge) related to LGB, trans and gender non-binary, queer, consensual non-monogamy and kink/BDSM.

-The LifeWorks intern training program is lead, managed and overseen by Licensed Clinical Psychologist, Cindy Trawinski, Psy.D. and Patricia Cochran, Psy.D. who overseeing requests for service, case assignments, evaluation of interns and supervision.
-Elizabeth Duke, Psy.D., a Licensed Clinical Psychologist, is a full-time therapist and supervisor at LifeWorks.
+The LifeWorks intern training program is lead, managed and overseen by Licensed Clinical Psychologist, Cindy Trawinski, Psy.D. and Elizabeth Duke, Psy.D., who oversee requests for service, case assignments, evaluation of interns and supervision.

 Please consult the Training Handbook for more information about the training schedule and trainee benefits at LifeWorks Psychotherapy Center.